Overview

 Setting Up Your Local Environment

-Before implementing a service mock using Speedscale, you’ll need a Kubernetes cluster or virtual machine (VM) since Speedscale requires that the applications to be observed should run on a Kubernetes cluster or VM, either local or remote.
+Before running API tests with the testing tool Speedscale, you’ll need a Kubernetes cluster or virtual machine (VM) since Speedscale requires that the applications to be observed should run on a Kubernetes cluster or VM, either local or remote.
 For the purposes of this tutorial, Rancher Desktop will be used to run Kubernetes from a local workstation that uses a macOS.

 Once you have your Kubernetes cluster up and running, you can begin setting up your Speedscale account.